-To stop excessive sweating effectively, you need pure active ingredients that get deep into the pores in your skin.
-One of the most effective ingredients on the FDA’s approved list is Aluminum Chloride.
-Aluminum Chloride gets deep into your pores and when it comes into contact with perspiration, it forms a blocker that keeps you from sweating.
+To stop sweating a lot for no reason, you need pure active ingredients that get deep into the pores of your skin.
+One of the most effective ingredients on the FDA’s approved list is aluminum chloride.
+Aluminum chloride gets deep into your pores and when it comes into contact with perspiration, it forms a blocker that helps prevent random sweating.

-The difference between using a specially-designed antiperspirant that uses an effective ingredient like Aluminum Chloride to keep you dry vs. a traditional antiperspirant is similar to using duct tape to seal a package instead of Scotch tape.
+The difference between using a specially-designed antiperspirant that contains an effective ingredient like aluminum chloride to keep you dry vs. a traditional antiperspirant is similar to using duct tape to seal a package instead of Scotch tape.

 More Invasive Treatment Options for Excessive Sweating

 There are several other ways to treat your hyperhidrosis without using a topical solution.
 But these can be extremely invasive.

 Before you take these drastic measures, your physician will want to know about your medical history.
 They will likely run tests to ensure that your sweating issues are not being caused by an underlying condition.
 They will also check your current medications to see if you are taking any drugs, like certain antidepressants that are known to cause hyperhidrosis.

 A doctor will also want to make sure that you have tried other available treatments for excessive sweating.
 Only when these have been proven unsuccessful will your physician authorize more invasive measures.

 You can get Botox injections to block the nerve signals that trigger your sweat.
 While this treatment can be effective, it’s expensive, painful, and short-term.